TritonDataCenter/sdc-headnode/README.md

-Some aspects of the configuration of the build, including which build artefacts will be included in the resultant SDC installation media, are specified declaritively.
+Some aspects of the configuration of the build, including which build artefacts will be included in the resultant SDC installation media, are specified declaratively.
 The JSON file `build.spec` contains the default specification of all build configuration, and is versioned in the repository.

 During development, or as part of release engineering, particular elements of